LimePoint/opschain/docs/reference/concepts/step_runner.md

 - modifications made by previously completed steps do not affect future steps
 - the step execution environment contains only the current project's configuration and files

-The image used by the step container is built as part of every step's execution and relies on Docker build caching functionality to keep this performant.
+The image used by the step container is built as part of every step's execution and relies on build caching functionality to keep this performant.

 ### OpsChain standard runner